-From the starting point at the old schoolhouse in Ried, the snowshoe trail leads across to the Fankhusbach.
+From the bus stop "Trub, Ried", the snowshoe trail leads across to the Fankhusbach.
 It’s worth waiting to put your snowshoes on until after you have crossed the wooden bridge.
-Now the route leads across the plain to the farms of Unter- and Ober Hüseren, where we turn right and climb gently through the forest to Hüserenweid.
-Traversing the pasture and the gap in the forest, the route leads steeply up to the former Cholerli farmstead.
-On a pleasant, barely ascending forest path, we now head across to the Choleren farm and then follow the road towards Altösch.
-At Ober Altösch (Beizli) we reach the highest point (1,114 m.a.s.l.) on the route.
-To the north, we are greeted by the Napf and the striking building upon it, while opposite, to the south, we have a magnificent view of the Alps.
-Now begins the descent, which is gentle at first and becomes steeper and steeper from Stoss.
-When we reach the bottom we cross the Mülebach stream and follow the edge of the forest back to the Hüseren farmstead.
-In no time we are back at the starting point at the old schoolhouse in Ried.
+Now the route leads across the plain to the farms of Unter Häusern.
+The path continues along the edge of the forest to Hinter Mühlebach.
+Traversing the pasture and the gap in the forest, the route leads steeply up to Vorder Kohleren.
+On a pleasant, barely ascending forest path, we now head across to the Kohlern farm.
+After crossing the road, there is an ascent across the meadow to the forest.
+A short wooded section is crossed before descending to the farm at Point 1103 and continuing to Ober Altösch.
+At Ober Altösch (pub), to the north, we are greeted by the Napf and the striking building upon it, while opposite, to the south, we have a magnificent view of the Alps.
+Now begins the initially gentle descent, which becomes steeper as you approach Neuscheuer, until you reach Schneiderhausweid.
+The path then follows alongside Fankhusbach via Unter Häusern, back to the starting point at the bus stop "Trub, Ried".

 The hiking time depends on the amount of snow and the state of the route, as well as the physical condition of the snowshoer.